Church of Christ in Thailand: Demographics

 Since 1990, the denomination has experienced a major demographic shift.
 Tribal churches, mostly Baptist in origin, now account for about half of its total number of around 160,000 communicant members.
-CCT consists of Thai, Chinese, Karen, and English-speaking congregations.
+CCT consists of Thai, Chinese, Korean, and English-speaking congregations.

 Theology

 The CCT is a member of the World Council of Churches, the World Communion of Reformed Churches and the Christian Conference of Asia and is often regarded as a "mainline" ecumenical denomination.
 The CCT maintains fraternal ties with the PCUSA and receives fraternal mission workers from that American denomination.
 However, despite the influence of liberal theology and ecumenical concerns at the top leadership levels in the period following World War II, such trends did not have a large impact on the majority of CCT pastors and church members.
 Today, the beliefs and practices of the majority of CCT leaders and members are broadly evangelical.
 Its church government is a relatively centralized mixture of Presbyterian, Disciples, and Baptist polities.

+The Doctrine is Mixed Calvinist and Baptist (like Reformed Baptist).